 “You’ll have to excuse her,” she said, flipping her hair.
 “She’s a little senile.”
 She twirled around and guided them further inside.
 The building was completely bare, its only adornment the glazed wood floor.
 Its single piece of furniture was a long table, which held name cards, a camera, and an open binder.
 The woman sat at the table and picked up a pen next to the binder.

 The passengers hesitantly filed into line.
-Willis squeezed in between a woman and the man who made the circus comment earlier.
-Signed in for what, he thought.
+Willis squeezed in between a woman and the man who made the circus comment.
+Registered for what, he thought.
 There was something off about this town.
 Never mind that half the population seemed to be stuck in another century—he just assumed there was a bicentennial celebration parade of some sort going on—but why on earth did that woman call this place Necropolis?
 Was it friendly banter since they had just been in a plane crash?
 But then, the marquee out front also said Necropolis.
 Could she have done that too?
 If so, it was a cruel joke, especially coming from someone as old as she.
 People could have been seriously injured.
 In fact, where were the paramedics?
 The fire department?
 Police?
 Were they all on the beach clearing the debris and identifying the dead bodies?
 Were there even any dead bodies?
 Everyone seemed to have come out of the wreckage unharmed, but that was impossible.

 Willis eyed the surviving passengers.
-Not one person walked with a limp as they inched closer to the sign in table.
+Not one person walked with a limp as they inched closer to the registration table.
 No one appeared to have broken legs or broken arms.
 No one bent over, cradling broken ribs.
 No one had ripped or singed clothing.
 Every passenger’s body was free of any injury.
 Willis examined his own body.
 He ran his fingers along his arms, face, and chest.
 Not a scratch.
 He walked in place.
 His legs were fully functional.

 He swung around to face the circus man behind him.
 “Are you hurt?” he asked.
 The man stared at him quizzically.
 Then, recognizing that the question was a legitimate one, he began examining himself just as Willis had.